Grill Maintenance Tips to Remember

 Check the Grill to Ensure Safe Handling

-Before you start cleaning, make sure that there are no hot coals remaining in the pit of a charcoal grill.
-If you own a gas model, remember to disconnect the fuel source before starting.
+Before you start cleaning, make sure that there are no hot coals remaining in the pit of your charcoal grill.
+If you own a gas model, remember to disconnect the fuel source.

 Spots to Clean...

 In a gas model, clean the grill burners so they're not clogged with grease or food debris.
-If the burners are getting old, and you are unable to remove blockage or food particles, you can replace them with new parts.
+If the burners are getting old and you're unable to remove blockage or food particles, replace them with new parts.

 The Grill's Base and Firebox Tray

-Make sure you alsp clean all the food debris and grease from the firebox tray at the bottom of your grill as well.
+Make sure you also clean any food debris and grease from the firebox tray at the bottom of your grill.
 This will help extend the life of the tray and may prevent flare ups.

 The Grill Grates

-Cleaning grates can be tricky depending on the type of grill grates in you have.
-For the best results, check the manufacturer's suggestions about your specific grill and grates, but if you can't access them, follow these simple suggestions:
+Cleaning grill grates can be tricky depending on the type you have.
+For best results, check the manufacturer's suggestions about your specific grill and grates, but follow these simple suggestions if you can't access them:

 The Exterior of the Grill

-Wipe down the outside of the grill with soapy water, making sure to remove any remaining food particles, dust or debris from the backyard.
+Wipe down the outside of the grill with soapy water, making sure to remove any visible food particles, dust or debris.

 Additional Grill Maintenance Tips...